liloo2040/personal_blog/README.md

 * Search form in navbar
 * Posts previews
 * New layout for several features
-* New Blogger template created
+* New Blogger template created on XML file, with special tags

 **Coming Soon**
 * New social media icons